koniarik/vari/README.md

 ### Concepts checks

-All three methods are subjected to same sanity checking of the set of callbacks: For each type in the set, one and only one callbacks can be called.
+Access methods are subjected to same sanity checking of the set of callbacks: For each type in the set, one and only one callbacks can be called.

 That is, following would fail to compile due to concept check:
 ```cpp